Phil Neville

-Philip John Neville (born 21 January 1977) is an English football manager and former player, who is the head coach of MLS team Inter Miami CF. He is also the co-owner of Salford City, along with several of his former Manchester United teammates.
+Philip John Neville (born 21 January 1977) is an English football manager and former player who is the current head coach of Major League Soccer club Portland Timbers.
+He is also the co-owner of Salford City, along with several of his former Manchester United teammates.

-After 10 years as a professional with Manchester United, during which time he won six Premier League titles, three FA Cups, three FA Charity Shields, the Intercontinental Cup, and the Champions League, he joined Everton in 2005, where he spent the final eight years of his playing career.
+After ten years as a professional with Manchester United, during which time he won six Premier League titles, three FA Cups, three FA Charity Shields, the Intercontinental Cup and the Champions League, he joined Everton in 2005, where he spent the final eight years of his playing career.
 Neville also played for England 59 times between 1996 and 2007, representing the nation at three European Championships.
-He could play in defence or midfield; due to this versatility, he operated in a number of different positions throughout his career, but was most often used as a full-back.
+He could play in defence or midfield; due to this versatility, he operated in a number of different positions throughout his career, but was most often used as a left-back.

 After earning his UEFA B Coaching Licence, Neville began his coaching career in 2012, filling in for Stuart Pearce with the England under-21s.
 He then worked as a coach at Manchester United, and as assistant manager to his brother Gary at Valencia in La Liga.
 On 23 January 2018, Neville was appointed head coach of the England women's team.
 He led the "Lionesses" to fourth place at the 2019 FIFA Women's World Cup.